Vietnamese bun thang (Hanoi rice vermicelli noodles with chicken, eggs and pork)

 Cover dried shiitake mushrooms and dried shrimps in hot water to rehydrate them.
 After 2 - 3 minutes, discard the water.

 Remove the chicken from the blanching liquid.
 Discard the liquid and wash the pot.
-Add chicken back to the pot, and also add dried shiitake mushrooms, dried shrimps, onion, ginger, 1/2 teaspoon of salt and 2 tablespoons of fish sauce.
+Add chicken back to the pot, and also add dried shiitake mushrooms, dried shrimps, onion, ginger, and 1/2 teaspoon of salt.

-Pour about 8.5 cups of water (2 liters of water) to the pot.
+Pour about 8 cups of water (2 liters of water) into the pot.
 Turn on the burner and bring it to a boil.
-You need to constantly skim off the foam.
+Skim off any foam.
 Reduce the heat to low, cover the pot and let it simmer.
 When the chicken is fully cooked, transfer it to an ice bath.
 The amount of time to cook the chicken depends on its size.
 I used a cut-up chicken so it only took about 15 minutes.

 Heat a non-stick pan over medium high heat, add a little oil and shrimp pieces.
 Toast, stir frequently until all water content evaporates (about 5 minutes), add 1/4 teaspoon of fish sauce, stir well and transfer to a bowl.